IndraGunawan/symfony-docs/console/input.rst

 * ``--version``: outputs the version number of the console application
 * ``--help``: displays the command help
 * ``--ansi|--no-ansi``: whether to force of disable coloring the output

-.. versionadded:: 7.2

-    The ``--silent`` option was introduced in Symfony 7.2.

 When using the ``FrameworkBundle``, two more options are predefined: